JOE’S WORDS OF WISDOM

 • Will it earn me enough money to pay back my school costs and have enough left over to afford normal expenses of living?

 • Access to information has changed tremendously in the last 20 years.
-If you have mastered reading, writing speaking,g and financial skills, there are many ways to get more knowledge about other subjects for little to no cost via the Internet.
+If you have mastered reading, writing speaking,g and financial skills, there are many ways to acquire knowledge about other subjects for little to no cost using the Internet.

 • Savings (or debt payoff and/or for an emergency fund)